thecodechef/Ryujinx/README.md

 These builds are compiled automatically for each commit on the master branch.
 While we strive to ensure optimal stability and performance prior to pushing an update, our automated builds **may be unstable or completely broken**.

-If you want to see details on updates to the emulator, you can visit our [Changelog](https://github.com/Ryujinx/Ryujinx/wiki/Changelog).

-The latest automatic build for Windows, macOS, and Linux can be found on the [Official Website](https://ryujinx.org/download).
+The latest automatic build for Windows, macOS, and Linux can be found on the [Github Releases](https://github.com/Ryujinx-NX/Ryujinx/releases/tag/Release).

 ## Documentation